hsahere9/Smart-OCR-for-your-PDFs/readme.md

 # Project Title

-This project is a simple yet powerful PDF OCR tool that extracts text from scanned PDF documents using Optical Character Recognition (OCR).
+This project is a simple yet powerful images OCR tool that extracts text from scanned images using Optical Character Recognition (OCR).
 It is designed for:

-Students, researchers, and professionals who need to convert image-based PDFs into searchable, editable text.
+Students, researchers, and professionals who need to convert image-based images into searchable, editable text.

-Anyone looking to search for specific words or phrases inside scanned PDFs.
+Anyone looking to search for specific words or phrases inside scanned images.

 With just two Python scripts, users can extract text and instantly search through the content — making scanned documents far more usable.